 At times it will be appropriate for the Council to acknowledge, or recognise achievements of individuals or groups, or the passing of a person who is closely associated with the Council or the community at an Ordinary Council Meeting.
 Where formal honours are applicable, the Civic, Ceremonial Functions and Honours Policy must be followed.

 WARNING - uncontrolled when printed.
-Page 3 o Responsible Corporate Services Approved Draft Review Draft
+Page 3 of 16 Responsible Division Corporate Services Approved Date Draft Review Date Draft